sticky toffee pudding

 There are of course many recipes, possibly more traditional, for the pudding that starts its life as a pudding, i.e. steamed in the special funny tin I used as a helmet when I was a toddler (been told; don't remember myself).
 But I'm quite suspicious of steamed cakes: where's the lovely crust? does it keep? is it going to be all soggy, not just its bottom?
 A cake should be baked, that's my credo.

-sticky toffee puddingServings: 16Time: about an hour and a half
+sticky toffee puddingServings: 16Time: 1 hour 30 minutes

 - 220g (1 ½ cup) dates, pitted and chopped